-The study has shown that consuming foods dense with unhealthy carbohydrates can significantly increase the risk of prostate cancer.
-Prostate cancer is the second leading cause of death in men from cancer-related illness.
+The study has shown a significant connection between ultra-processed food consumption and the risk of several cancers, including colorectal-, breast- and pancreatic cancer.
+An earlier study has also demonstrated that consuming foods dense with unhealthy carbohydrates can significantly increase the risk of prostate cancer.
+Prostate cancer is the second leading cause of death in men from cancer-related illnesses.

 Sugary beverages and processed foods are the most detrimental bad carbs to eat

-Bad carbs refers to processed foods and sugary beverages known for their sugar and processed grain content.
+Bad carbs refer to processed foods and sugary beverages known for their sugar and processed grain content.
 These foods have now been found to markedly increase cancer risk.
-Conversely, healthy carbs like vegetables, whole grains, fruits and legumes are increasingly associated with cancer prevention.
+Conversely, healthy carbs found inside whole grains, fruits, and legumes are increasingly associated with cancer prevention.

-The new study shows that those who drink sugary beverages such as sodas and sweetened juices are three times more likely to get prostate cancer.
-A higher intake of processed foods like pizza as well as packaged burgers and meat sandwiches was found to double the risk of prostate cancer.
+A study published in the British Journal of Nutrition shows that those who drink sugary beverages such as sodas and sweetened juices are three times more likely to get prostate cancer.
+A higher intake of processed foods, like pizza and meat sandwiches, was found to double the risk of prostate cancer.

-In contrast, eating healthy carbohydrates such as legumes, whole grains non-starchy vegetables (skip the corn and potatoes) and fruits seemed to help prevent cancer, reducing breast cancer risk by 67 percent.
+In contrast, eating healthy carbohydrates such as legumes, whole grains, non-starchy vegetables, and fruits seemed to help prevent cancer, reducing breast cancer risk by 67 percent.

 Clearly, all carbs are not created equal

-However, bad carbs cause the body to flood with too much glucose which then needs to be stored as fat.
-It now appears that consuming these kinds of carbs also contributes to creating internal conditions that are conducive to the growth of cancer cells.
+However, bad carbs cause the body to flood with too much glucose, which then needs to be stored as fat.
+It now appears that consuming these kinds of carbs also contributes to creating internal conditions conducive to cancer cell growth.

-This recent study connecting bad carbs with prostate and other cancers was based upon health records tracking over 3,000 people since the 1970s.
+The study connecting bad carbs with prostate and other cancers was based on health records tracking over 3,000 people since the 1970s.
 Foods consumed by participants were organized by glycemic index and glycemic load, which are measures of carbohydrate quality related to their impact on blood sugar levels.
 The foods eaten were then compared with resultant cancer rates.